Please forgive me for this just being a link, but I change nothing about it. I really do love this stuff and I really thought I should share it.

 Slice pork to make flat

-Spread mix over pork leaving maybe a tbls or two of mix to the side
+Spread mix over pork leaving maybe a tbls or two of mix to

 Roll loin and secure with toothpicks, place in slow cooker